kaylaTill/Git_Cheatsheet/README.md

     origin => refers to the repo
     origin master => refers to the main branch on origin origin/master => a remote branch ( A representation or a pointer to the remote branch -> "master" on the remote named "origin")

+# Best Practices:
+    Squash and Merge:
+            Goal: combine all commits into one commit and merge into the default branch.
+            Default Github Merge pull request: Under the hood with --no-ff option.
+            Github Merge pull request (squash and merge): Pull requests with squashed commits are merged using the fast-forward option.

+    Multilined commit messages: